junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 3906
 congress: 115th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 3906

-> To establish centers of excellence for innovative stormwater control infrastructure, and for other purposes.
+> To direct the Administrator of the Environmental Protection Agency to establish a stormwater infrastructure funding task force, and for other purposes.

 ## § 1.
 Short title